monicalicareti/image-coordinates-transform/README.md

 # image-coordinates-transform
-Matlab code that processes camera image
+Matlab code that processes rear view camera image and transforms it from camera coordinates to world coordinates